semuconsulting/pygnssutils/README.md

 1. `GNSSNTRIPClient` class and its associated [`gnssntripclient`](#gnssntripclient) CLI utility.
 This implements a simple NTRIP Client which receives RTCM3 correction data from an NTRIP Server and (optionally) sends this to a designated output stream.
+1. `GNSSMQTTClient` class and its associated [`gnssmqttclient`](#gnssmqttclient) CLI utility.
+This implements a simple SPARTN IP (MQTT) Client which receives SPARTN correction data from an SPARTN IP location service sends this to a designated output stream.
 1. [`ubxsave`](#ubxsave) CLI utility.
 This saves a complete set of configuration data from any Generation 9+ u-blox device (e.g. NEO-M9N or ZED-F9P) to a file.
 The file can then be reloaded to any compatible device using the `ubxload` utility.
 1. [`ubxload`](#ubxload) CLI utility.
 This reads a file containing binary configuration data and loads it into any compatible Generation 9+ u-blox device (e.g. NEO-M9N or ZED-F9P).
 1. [`ubxsetrate`](#ubxsetrate) CLI utility.
 A simple utility which sets NMEA or UBX message rates on u-blox GNSS receivers.